HMS Victorious (R38): Post-war

-On 25 September 1958 Commander J. D. Russell drowned in his Supermarine Scimitar after a failed attempt to land on Victorious for the first time after her refit.
-Although the landing hook engaged the arrestor wire, the wire itself snapped due to improper rigging and the aircraft then rolled slowly over the side.
-It sank very slowly, but the plane-guard helicopter crew couldn't release the pilot, and it was seen that Cdr Russell had opened his canopy and then closed it again, possibly an effect of gravity on the heavy frame.
-The other seven Scimitars in the stream diverted away to Yeovilton.

 In 1960, after recommissioning into the Home Fleet on 14 January 1958, with work-ups and deployments in the Atlantic and Mediterranean Sea, she portrayed both herself and HMS Ark Royal during the filming of the British film Sink the Bismarck!.
 This was despite post-war modifications significantly altering her appearance – the addition of an angled deck and a Type 984 "searchlight" radar.
 The actor Kenneth More who had served aboard Victorious as a junior officer, played a fictitious Admiralty Director of Operations.
 He is shown giving the order to detach Victorious from Convoy WS 8B, which was forming in the River Clyde in order to move almost 20,000 troops to the Middle East.

 Victorious took part in Operation Vantage in support of Kuwait in July 1961.
 Later in 1961 she would sail to join the Far East Fleet.
 In 1964, she provided support for the newly independent state of Malaysia against territorial expansion by its neighbour, Indonesia.
 Her passage through the Sunda Strait caused the Sunda Straits Crisis between August and September 1964, which was settled peacefully when Indonesia agreed to allow Victorious to return through the Lombok Strait.
-In April 1966 she departed again to serve with the Far East Fleet for a year, during which she proved capable of landing and then launching a USN Phantom F-4 from USS Ranger, returning to the UK for a refit period from June 1967.
+In April 1966 she departed again to serve with the Far East Fleet for a year, during which she proved capable of landing and then launching a US Navy Phantom F-4 from USS Ranger, returning to the UK for a refit period from June 1967.